Inside EtherRAT: Blockchain-Powered Malware Delivery

 Emerging quickly after the disclosure of the critical React2Shell vulnerability (CVE-2025-55182), EtherRAT represents a significant evolution in attacker tradecraft, blending blockchain-based command and control (C2) with advanced persistence and multi-module capabilities.

-In this 30-minute live briefing, Sysdig Threat Research breaks down how this implant leverages the Ethereum blockchain for resilient and hard-to-block C2, executes all payloads in memory using Node.js, and delivers five distinct operational modules post-compromise: system reconnaissance, credential harvesting, a self-propagating worm, web server hijacking, and SSH backdoor installation.
+In this 30-minute briefing, Sysdig Threat Research breaks down how this implant leverages the Ethereum blockchain for resilient and hard-to-block C2, executes all payloads in memory using Node.js, and delivers five distinct operational modules post-compromise: system reconnaissance, credential harvesting, a self-propagating worm, web server hijacking, and SSH backdoor installation.

-The session will also explore:
+The session explores:

 • The unique blockchain C2 design and how it complicates traditional detection and takedown efforts